Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Results

+As expected, MSE$_1$ (based on three edge states) decreases as $\beta$ and $N$ increase for each topology, and is particularly affected by $\beta$ (Supplementary Table~\ref{stab:mse1}).
+When MSE$_1 <0.1$, the inference is typically accurate: the direction of each edge is correctly inferred, and the posterior probabilities of each edge state is similar to that of the true probabilities.
+Using this cutoff, we observed that baycn performs well in general when the signal strength is not weak.
+For both M2 and multi-parent topologies that only contain v-structures, however, MSE$_1$ is much larger at $\beta=0.2$.
+This is consistent with previous observation that it is generally difficult for existing graph inference algorithms to correctly identify v-structures with a weak signal \citep{badsha2019, badsha2021}.

-\subsection{Identification of false positive edges and the choice of priors}
+\subsubsection{Identification of false positive edges and the choice of priors}

-For this assessment we include a false edge in M1, M2 and GN4, and two false edges in the larger GN11 (Supplementary Figure S9).
-These false edges lead to the possibility of generating one or more directed cycles in the graph during MCMC, making the identification of false edges more challenging.
-We used the same data generated in the previous section for these topologies (without false edges) and ran baycn with the candidate graph being the true graph skeleton plus the false edges.
-We calculated eMSE (Equation \ref{eq:emse}) to assess the edge-wise performance.
-We explored the impact of three edge-state priors on the inference, with an increasing probability of the edge being absent: prior 1: $(p_0, p_1, p_2) = (1/3, 1/3, 1/3)$; prior 2 $(p_0, p_1, p_2) = (0.25, 0.25, 0.5)$, and prior 3: $(p_0, p_1, p_2) = (0.05, 0.05, 0.9)$ (previously used in Section~\ref{sec:tgs}).
+For this assessment we include a false edge in M1, M2 and GN4, and two false edges in GN11 (Supplementary Figure~\ref{sfig:falseEdges}).
+We used the same data generated in the previous section for these topologies (without false edges) and ran baycn with the input being the true edges plus the false edges. {The user can specify their prior belief on sparsity through the prior edge state probabilities.} Here, we explored the impact of three edge state priors on the inference, with an increasing probability of edge absence: prior 1: $(p_0, p_1, p_2) = (1/3, 1/3, 1/3)$; prior 2: $(p_0, p_1, p_2) = (0.25, 0.25, 0.5)$, and prior 3: $(p_0, p_1, p_2) = (0.05, 0.05, 0.9)$.